 The LP (low profile) mag catch shaft option reduces the mag catch shaft length by a full revolution, or 0.03.
 The LP option on the EMR-A (not available for serrated lever EMR-A till mid 2020) reduces the installed height of the right hand mag release button, resulting in a right side mag release button that sits below the mag release fence.
 This is our latest step to mitigate accidental / unintended mag drop risks.

 The LP on the EMR-A will not reduce the EMR-C's installed height on an AR15/M16 to the point where EMR-C doesn't constitute accidental / unintended mag drop risks.
-The LP option's shorter ma catch shaft aims to reduce the installed height of a TDP spec mag release button (such as our EMR), it isn't a solution for extended mag releases, the installed height of which would require a drastically shorter shaft to offset.
+The LP option's shorter mag catch shaft aims to reduce the installed height of a TDP spec mag release button (such as our EMR), it isn't a solution for extended mag releases, the installed height of which would require a drastically shorter shaft to offset.
 EMR-C is meant for 7.62mm ARs, even though it works on an AR15 / M16, we suggest it be relegated to 7.62mm ARs and gaming ARs, not for defense and duty.Notes:* EMR-A's lever pivots on the receiver.* EMR-A needs to be removed before installing / removing the trigger.
 EMR-A is installed and removed in the same manner as a factory mag catch.

 * Please wear eye protection while installing EMR, EMR-C, and EMR-A with the 10.9lb mag catch spring, there's considerable spring tension in the 10.9lb spring.

 * Geissele's Maritime Bolt Catch.
 Material from either the top edge of EMR-A's lever, or the bottom edge of Maritime Bolt Catch's lower paddle may need to be removed for both to work together.
 The close proximity of these two control surfaces makes this combination less than ideal.

 * KNS Gen 2 anti-rotation trigger/hammer pins.
 KNS Gen2 Mod2 and Gen JJ, and Gen ST (Spikes Tactical) are compatible with EMR-A with standard lever, but not with extended lever.
 Gen2 Mod2's pins connecting bar may require minor fitting on thicker receivers to create adequate clearance for the EMR-A's lever when pressed.